Positive surface group representations in PO(p,q): Abstract

 \section{Abstract}

-We show that $\Theta$-positive Anosov representations $\rho:\G\to\PO(p,q)$ of a surface group $\G$ satisfy root vs weight collar lemmas for all the Anosov roots, and are positively ratioed with respect to all such roots.
-From this we deduce that $\Theta$-positive Anosov representations $\rho:\G\to\PO(p,q)$ form connected components of character varieties.
+We show that $\Theta$-positive Anosov representations $\rho:\G\to\PO(p,q)$ of a surface group $\G$ satisfy root versus weight collar lemmas for all the Anosov roots, and are positively ratioed with respect to all such roots.
+We deduce from this, using a result of \cite{Beyrer-Pozzetti2}, that $\Theta$-positive Anosov representations $\rho:\G\to\PO(p,q)$ form connected components of character varieties.